djaessel/how_to_program/README.md

 This should start the main terminal program and otherwise give you some information about how to make it run.

 > The GUI version is still work in progress and does nothing at the moment.
-> Which does not mean that it isn't work a quick look ;)
+> Which does not mean that it isn't worth a quick look :)

 ### Advanced way to start the program